EXELAND AREA ASSOCIATION NEWS

 Exeland baseball is 100 years old this year.
 Come out and help us celebrate this great occasion.

 The Exeland Area Asscocation will be hosting the annual Community Picnic on Tuesday, July 3.
 The picnic will begin at 5:30 p.m.
 Everyone is welcome.
 Bring a dish to pass.
 No carry-ins, please!
 We have plenty of beverages on sale.
 Stay awhile to enjoy some good DJ music, or play horse shoes, bean bags and raffles.
 Also, this year there will be pony rides from 5:00 to 7:00 for the kids.
 Compliments of Dave Vitcenda.
 Thank you, Dave!

 A great FIREWORKS display will take place at 10:00 p.m.!!!!!

 The Exeland community would like to extend their condolences

 Wonderful people who will be missed by all of Exeland

-In remembrance of some of the people
+In remembrance of some of those

-Who graced our community year’s past:
+people who graced our community from years past:

-To preserve the memories of a friend or relative you can
+To preserve the memories of a friend or relative

 Contact Janet at the bank for more info.